 The work takes place in a reliable and confidential setting in which the psychotherapist tries to help each person to reach a fuller understanding of their own particular difficulties.
 To do this, the therapist listens attentively, and makes observations about unhelpful repeating patterns of feeling and behaviour.
 These may come to light within the therapeutic relationship itself where they can be thought about .
 This process offers an opportunity to find new ways of dealing with emotional distress and open up a wider range of life choices.

-Following an initial short telephone discussion about an individual's particular needs, an initial face to face assessment appointment may be offered, so that there is a chance consider more fully if psychotherapy might be of likely help.
+Following an initial short telephone discussion about an individual's particular needs, an initial face to face assessment appointment may be offered, so that there is a chance consider more fully if psychotherapy will be of likely help.
 Sometimes one or more follow up sessions are offered if more time is needed to work out the best plan going forward.

 Sessions are provided regularly and frequently each week in order to give enough space , support and continuity for the work to take place.
 This may involve one to five 50 minute sessions per week.
 Generally psychoanalytic psychotherapy is 'opened ended', which means that an ending date is not set at the beginning.
 This allows each person to have the necessary time in psychotherapy for the best prospect of help.
 All of this would be discussed within the initial meeting, taking individual needs into consideration.
-When the ending is right to think about, a joint plan is made for this very important phase of the work.

 Occasionally, at the beginning, an extended assessment of 4-6 sessions is offered.
 This might be to help someone form a much better understanding of their difficulties, though they may not be ready to engage in ongoing psychotherapy at this point in time.
-It may also be concluded that other forms of help besides psychotherapy are more appropriate.
+It may be decided that other forms of help besides psychotherapy are more appropriate.

 Training, qualifications & experience